Rural Women’s Day 2024

 The REZ is made up of several proposed renewable energy generators including wind and solar that will provide a low-cost source of energy for consumers.
 Phoenix Pumped Hydro will firm these renewables by providing large amounts of long-duration storage to keep the lights on even when the sun isn’t shining, and the wind isn’t blowing.

-The project is targeting an installed capacity of over 800MW and 12 hours of storage capable of delivering up to 9,600MWh of energy, and will have purpose built, off-stream, upper and lower storage reservoirs connected by a tunnel or pipeline to a powerhouse containing pump-turbine units.
+The project is targeting an installed capacity of over 800MW and 12 hours of storage capable of delivering up to 9,600MWh of energy, and will have purpose built, off-stream, upper and lower storage reservoirs connected by a tunnel or pipeline to a powerhouse containing pump-turbine unit.

 An upper and lower storage reservoir will be constructed, each with a surface area of approximately 50ha and capable of holding up to 15,000ML of water, or 1% of Lake Burrendong.
 The upper reservoir will be 350m higher than the lower reservoir.
 The dedicated storage reservoirs will be off-stream, separate from Lake Burrendong and have minimal interaction with existing waterways.